Benefits of Lunges Exercise

 9. You can do them anywhere and anytime: at home, on vacation, during a TV show, etc.

-10. They build strong legs and glutes which help you to run faster and jump higher
+10. They build muscular legs and glutes, which help you to run faster and jump higher

 11. Lunges are inexpensive!

-12. They help to improve athletic performance (running, jumping, cutting, etc.)
+12. They help improve athletic performance (running, jumping, cutting, etc.)

 13. They increase your leg strength and power

-14. Lunges are functional because they mimic everyday movements like walking up stairs or up hills.
+14. Lunges are functional because they mimic everyday movements like walking up stairs or hills.

 15. You can do them with weights to increase the intensity